ArnoldDP/ARSE/README.md

 I don't like Bethesda's scummy monetization methods and I will not force anyone to pay for the CC in order to play the list.
 I want this to be as accessible as possible

-### I dont like the ENB, can I change it?
+### The ENB is heavy, can I change it?

 Sure!
-Cabbage, Pi-Cho, Kauz, Ebony ENB, and something new im working on are all included.
-Other ENBs may have requirements that aren't included in the list, but if you know what you're doing, it shouldn't be too hard.
+I'd recommend Kauz or Ebony to keep with the aesthetic I was going for, but if you want a more neutral look then Cabbage, Pi-Cho, and Amon are also included.

 ### does this list support controller?

 Yep!
 Just scroll down to the bottom and you'll see a separator labeled "Controller Optionals" Enable both the mods in there and you should be good to go

-### What body mod does it use for men?
+### What body mods does this list use?

-HIMBO v5 High Poly
+HIMBO v5 High Poly for men and 3BA for women

-### What body mod does it use for women?

-3ba/SOFTBODY

 </details>